 When Hiroo wakes up he finds himself alone on the island.
 He clings to the hope that he will soon be rescued by his unit and is not at all aware of the fact that he is left behind with the island's landscapes, all alone, and that no one is looking for him ("Landscapes").

 Time passes and the years go by.
 Hiroo gave up on searching for more deserters on the island.
 He lives in a cave near a lagoon, and constantly tours the jungles ("Changing Places").

 Occasionally Hiroo climbs to the top of a high mountain recites the national anthem of Japan and shoots a bullet into the sky ("Pomp & Circumstance").

 Hiroo, however, doubts the truth of the documents and assumes that Allied forces are fooling him.
-But over time Hiroo feels a change and he comes to the conclusion that the war is really over ("Reflections").
+But over time Hiroo feels a change and he concludes that the war is over ("Reflections").